hraberg/shen.clj/README.markdown

     ok
     0

-    run time: 276.29900000000004 secs
+    run time: 254.07 secs
     loaded

-The suite isn't part of the normal build yet, but can be run via `shen.test/test-programs`.
+The suite isn't part of the normal build yet, but can be run via:

+    yes | lein trampoline run -m shen.test

 * ~20% failures in the test suite.
-* The Prolog tests are broken, prompting `failed; continue?`.
+* Most Prolog tests are broken, prompting `failed; continue?`.
-* Symbols vs Fns causes issues when tc+ (type checking) is on.
+* Many tc+ (typechecking) tests fails with "type-error".
+  * #<shen$top shen$top@c6c2bc3> is not an operation on stacks - Symbol vs Fn issue.
+* prime* in `primes.shen` blows the stack unless increased.
+  * Uses `-Xss256mb` to run for now (no TCO).
-* I use `-Xss512mb` to run (probably over the top), and it's currently 10 times slower than the CLisp version.
+* It's currently 10 times slower than the CLisp version.
   * Performance is not a goal for 0.1.0, but some tuning to be made to ease development.

 ### 神 and define macros